 Universal Design, or Inclusive Design, is the design and creation of environments both physical and digital that can be accessed, understood and used to the greatest extent possible by all people regardless of their age, physical stature, preferences, disability or ability.
 It should be a fundamental goal to design environments that meet the needs of all people.
 Incorporating the needs of all people results in spaces, products and service that are useful, beneficial and enjoyable for all.

 Developing your electronic materials using Universal Design principles is easy and simply, good design.
 To learn more review the Universal Design tab at the top of this page.

 Many institutions for higher learning and the eLearning community at large have adopted the criteria for accessibility of online content outlined by the World Wide Web Consortium (W3C).
-The Web Content Accessibility Guidelines (WCAG) set the bar for creators and developers of web content, which covers eLearning web-based platforms such as Moodle.
+The Web Content Accessibility Guidelines (WCAG) set the bar for creators and developers of web content, which covers eLearning web-based platforms such as Canvas.
 To read more about WCAG visit the W3C website.

 When you require materials provided by a third party (e.g. a publisher textbook supplement site) ensure the materials you choose are accessible.
 If materials are not accessible provide an accessible, equitable alternative.
 Contact CAT with questions or for further direction as needed.

 As of Spring 2021, 14.16% of Butler students have registered with Student Disability Services (SDS).